Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Asymptotics for estimators: a theoretical foundation

+The limit in Theorem \ref{Thm1} involves only integrations over (parts of) the boundary of the compact set $A$, which corresponds to the contribution of the top order support measure $\mu_{d-1}(A;\cdot)$, which can be thought of as the surface area measure of $A$.
+However, in the proof we have to control the contributions of all support measures $\mu_i(A;\cdot)$, $i\in \{0,\ldots,d-2\}$.
 By essentially the same argument, we obtain the following variant of Theorem~\ref{Thm1}.
 The case $s=0$ of the next theorem is already covered by Theorem~\ref{Thm1} with the domain of integration restricted to the complement of the set $A$.

 \begin{theorem} Let $s\in\mathbb{N}$.
 Let $A\subset\R^d$ be a nonemtpy compact set such that \eqref{eq2} holds.
 If $f:\R^d\to\mathbb{T}^r(\R^d)$ is measurable and bounded on $\partial A$, then

 In particular, the assertion holds for finite unions of compact sets with positive reach. \end{theorem}